 - An intellectual property matter

-- Credentials are Less Important than Experience for Corporate Attorneys
+iv) Credentials Are Less Important Than Experience For Corporate Attorneys

-- Law firms hiring litigators are quite concerned with things like law review, judicial clerkships, order of the coif and the quality of the law school the attorney attended.
-In contrast, when law firms are hiring corporate attorneys, the attorney’s experience is the most important criteria.
+Firms hiring litigators are quite concerned with law review, judicial clerkships, order of the coif, the quality of the school the attorney attended, and other resume builders.
+In contrast, when firms are hiring corporate attorneys, the attorney’s experience is the most important criteria.
 While the quality of education does still matter, it is much less important for corporate attorneys than for litigators.
-Some law firms will not hire a litigator who was not on law review.
+Some firms will not hire a litigator who was not on law review.

-- It is Easier to Go In-House as a Corporate Attorney
+v) It Is Easier To Go In-House As A Corporate Attorney

-- Corporate Attorneys Are Not a Dime a Dozen
+vi) Corporate Attorneys Are Not A Dime A Dozen

-- You Are Often Involved in Strategic Decisions Related to Running Companies
+vii) You Are Often Involved In Strategic Decisions Concerning The Running Of Companies

-- Many companies rely on their corporate attorneys to assist them in making decisions related to running their companies.
-They will seek their advice and counsel regarding acquisitions and sales of business units and other similar matters.
+Many companies rely on their corporate attorneys to assist them in making decisions related to running them.
+They will seek their advice and counsel regarding acquisitions and sales of business entities and other similar matters.
 Corporate attorneys often enjoy a sense of responsibility and accomplishment from being involved in such matters.
-In contrast, litigation attorneys often have the unpleasant task of defending companies when the company has done something wrong.
+In contrast, litigation attorneys often have the unpleasant task of defending companies when they have done something wrong.

 Corporate attorneys actually get business experience because they are involved in a variety of strategic decisions.
 Litigators do not have this opportunity.
 Due to this, companies will often utilize their corporate attorney as their CEO or in another similar role.
 Corporate attorneys often go into business for themselves after gaining in-house experience.

-- When the Economy is Bad, Corporate is Very, Very Bad
+i) When The Economy Is Bad, Corporate Is Very, Very Bad

-- When the economy is in bad shape, corporate attorneys are cast out of law firms like a cancer (unless they are partners).
-You could have anywhere from 1 to 10 years of experience in a large law firm, and you would still be likely to lose your job in a bad economy.
+When the economy is in a bad shape, corporate attorneys are cast out of firms as if they are cancer (unless they are partners).
+You could have anywhere from 1 to 10 years of experience in a large firm and you would still be likely to lose your job in a bad economy.

-I’ve seen this occur several times in my career.
-For example, in 2001 to early 2003 and 2008 and 2009, corporate attorneys lost their jobs in droves.
+I have seen this occur several times in my career.
+For example, from 2001 to early 2003 and 2008 to 2009, corporate attorneys lost their jobs in droves.
 During periods of downsizing, companies do not hire outside corporate attorneys to do much of anything.
 When the work decreases, law firms become incredibly skittish about hiring corporate attorneys.
 In many cases, entire classes of first-year attorneys at law firms are let go when the economy turns, and there are often few survivors among the associate ranks in even the largest law firms.

-I have seen corporate attorneys who were first in their classes from the top 10 law schools, working at law firms like Latham & Watkins, have a hard time finding jobs for a couple of years when the economy goes sour.
+I have seen corporate attorneys who were first in their classes from the top 10 law schools and working at law firms like Latham & Watkins have a hard time finding jobs for a couple of years when the economy goes sour.
 It is devastating for these attorneys in all respects.
-Many corporate attorneys end up moving home with their parents, filing for bankruptcy and losing their cars and homes.
+Many corporate attorneys end up moving home with their parents, filing for bankruptcy, and losing their cars and homes.

-- I’ve come across corporate attorneys in my career who gained very niche, specialized experience in a law firm doing a certain type of corporate work.
-A law changes, or some other circumstance, and this work can disappear, and the attorney is out of a job.
-I’ve seen this happen to attorneys with a decade or more of experience.
+I have come across corporate attorneys in my career who gained very niche, specialized experience in a firm doing a certain type of corporate work.
+A law changes or some other circumstance, and this work can disappear, and the attorney is out of a job.
+I have seen this happen to attorneys with a decade or more experience.
 It is not pleasant being in a position where you may have been making $250,000 a year for several years, and then suddenly your work disappears overnight.
-These attorneys are typically let go by law firms fairly quickly.
+These attorneys are typically let gone by law firms fairly quickly.

-- The Hours Can Be Extreme, Work is Tedious and Leads to Burnout
+iii) The Hours Can Be Extreme, Work Is Tedious And Leads To Burnout

-- When it gets busy for corporate attorneys and the economy is doing well, it is not uncommon for corporate attorneys to work 16+ hour days (or more), seven days a week, for weeks or months on end.
-The work that corporate attorneys do is often far more time sensitive than the work that litigation attorneys do.
+When it gets busy for corporate attorneys and the economy is doing well, it is not uncommon for them to work 16+ hour days (or more) seven days a week, for weeks or months on end.
+The work that corporate attorneys do is often far more time-sensitive than the work that litigation attorneys do.
 In addition, the work is often very tedious and boring for many attorneys, and this (combined with the extreme hours) can lead to burnout.
 Many attorneys work so hard and end up so burned out that they leave the practice of law entirely.

-- There Are Fewer Women Corporate Attorneys Compared to the Number of Men
+iv) There Are Fewer Women Corporate Attorneys Compared To The Number Of Men

-- Litigators Generally Stay Employed in All Economies
+i) Litigators Generally Stay Employed In All Economies

-- There are More Litigation Jobs Than Corporate Jobs
+ii) There Are More Litigation Jobs Than Corporate Jobs

 Working for these ladies in Bradenton, Florida, looks a heck of a lot more entertaining than working for a giant corporate law firm in New York City.